 (1) Beach Pond, Voluntown - Rhode Island.
-The closed season for fishing shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April.
+[The closed season for fishing shall be from midnight on the last day in February through 6:00 a.m. on the second Saturday in April.]
 Connecticut or Rhode Island fishing license legal on entire pond.
 Connecticut and Rhode Island regulations apply as follows: Black bass (largemouth and smallmouth): the daily creel limit shall be five and the minimum length shall be twelve inches.
 Chain pickerel: the daily creel limit shall be five and the minimum length shall be fourteen inches.
-Trout: the daily creel limit shall be five and there shall be no minimum length.
+Trout and kokanee: the daily creel limits shall be five for trout and five for kokanee and there shall be no minimum length.
 Not more than six tip-ups may be used when ice fishing.